isu-ese/arc-mlp/papers/merge/02_main_matter/04_experimental_design/01_goals_hyp_var.md

 ## Goals, Hypotheses, and Variables {#sec:exp_goals}

 This subsection describes the refinement of our initial research goal, defined in @sec:introduction, into a set of actionable research questions and metrics.
-Based on this set of research questions we also identified the variables used in statistical models driving our analysis procedures.
+Based on this set of research questions we also identified the variables used in statistical models driving our analytical procedures.
 We begin with the research questions and metrics.

-We deconstructed RG, following the GQM paradigm, into the following set of research questions:
+Following the GQM paradigm, research goal RG can be decomposed into the following set of research questions:

 !rq{
- \item What is the effect that this process has on the effort between the source grammars and the grammar produced by this approach?
+ \item What is the effect that this process has on the maintenance effort between the source grammars and the grammar produced by this approach?

  \textbf{Rationale:} \textit{It is expected that the merging of grammar components will reduce the maintenance effort required.}